 Computed Tomography (CT)

 Computed Tomography (CT) — also known as computerized tomography or computed axial tomography — is an advanced X-ray technology that produces a sequence of detailed cross-sectional images of the body.
 The complex images are produced by rotating a focused X-ray beam around the patient and taking these X-ray images from numerous angles, guided by a computer.
 CT examinations produce detailed organ studies by capturing multiple individual image slices.
+The Iowa Clinic offers CT scanning for both pediatric and adult patients.

 How Do I Prepare?